GreenHedgehog/Snake/README.md

 # Snake
-A small console game-snake for linux, written in modern c ++ with the library ncurse.
+A small console game-snake for linux, written on modern c ++ with the library ncurse.